-The investment policy of the City contains no limitations on the amount that can be invested in any one issuer beyond that stipulated by the California Government Code.
-During the fiscal year ended June 30, 2021, the City did not hold any investments in any one issuer (other than external investment pools) that represented 5% or more of total City investments.
+The City is in compliance with restrictions imposed by its investment policy, which limits certain types of investments.
+In accordance with the disclosure requirement of GASB Statement No. 40, if the City has invested more than 5% of its investments in any one issuer, it is exposed to credit risk.
+Investments guaranteed by the U.S. government and investments in mutual funds and external investment pools are excluded from this requirement.
+During the fiscal year ended June 30, 2022, the City did not hold any investments in any one issuer (other than external investment pools) that represents 5% or more of total City's investments.